Catholic ecumenical councils: Council of Trent

 The council issued condemnations on what it defined as Protestant heresies and it defined Church teachings in the areas of Scripture and Tradition, Original Sin, Justification, Sacraments, the Eucharist in Holy Mass and the veneration of saints.
 It issued numerous reform decrees.
 By specifying Catholic doctrine on salvation, the sacraments, and the Biblical canon, the council was answering Protestant disputes.
 The council entrusted to the pope the implementation of its work, as a result of which Pope Pius V issued in 1566 the Roman Catechism, in 1568 a revised Roman Breviary, and in 1570 a revised Roman Missal, thus initiating the Tridentine Mass (from Trent's Latin name Tridentum), and Pope Clement VIII issued in 1592 a revised edition of the Vulgate.

 The Council of Trent is considered one of the most successful councils in the history of the Catholic Church, firming up Catholic belief as understood at the time.
-It convened in Trent between December 13, 1545, and December 4, 1563, in twenty-five sessions for three periods.
+It convened in Trent between 13 December 1545, and 5 December 1563, in twenty-five sessions for three periods.
 Council fathers met for the 1st–8th sessions in Trent (1545–1547) and for the 9th–11th sessions in Bologna (1547) during the pontificate of Pope Paul III.
 Under Pope Julius III, the council met in Trent (1551–1552) for the 12th–16th sessions.
 Under Pope Pius IV the 17th–25th sessions took place in Trent (1559–1565).

 Councils of the 19th and 20th centuries

 First Vatican Council

 The council, also known as Vatican I, was convened by Pope Pius IX in 1869 and had to be prematurely interrupted in 1870 because of advancing Italian troops.
 In the short time, it issued definitions of the Catholic faith, the papacy and papal infallibility.
 Many issues remained incomplete, such as a definition of the Church and the authority of the bishops.
 Many French Catholics desired the dogmatization of Papal infallibility and the assumption of Mary in the ecumenical council.

 Nine mariological petitions favoured a possible assumption dogma, which however was strongly opposed by some council fathers, especially from Germany.
 On May 8, the fathers rejected a dogmatization at that time, a decision shared by Pope Pius IX.
 The concept of co-redemptrix was also discussed but left open.
 In its support, council fathers highlighted the divine motherhood of Mary and called her the mother of all graces.
 But by the time of Vatican II it was passed over for reasons given and later avoided because of its ambiguity.
-The council met in four sessions from December 8, 1869, to July 18, 1870.
+The council met in four sessions from 8 December 1869, to 18 July 1870.

 Second Vatican Council

 The Second Vatican Council, also known as Vatican II, was convoked by Pope John XXIII and met from 1962 to 1965.
 Unlike most previous councils, it did not issue any condemnations, as its objective was pastoral.
-But it issued 16 magisterial documents:
+Despite this, it issued 16 magisterial documents: